thomchr/2019.PLT.TPM1.Paper/README.md

 # To recreate data presented in the paper

-#To make a LASSO model using actual data sets and chromatin features overlaps
+#To make a LASSO model using actual data sets and chromatin features overlaps (this takes hours to run)
 	Download Giegersnps_Mined.txt
 	Run LASSO.DEMO.R
 		R CMD BATCH LASSO.DEMO.R